JLefortBesnard/TicTacToe_ToughCPU/README.md

 # TicTacToe

-Tic Tac Toe game with a smart CPU, good luck, this guy is quite tough...
+Tic Tac Toe game with an hand crafted AI, good luck, this guy is quite tough...

 To start playing, type 1, 2 otherwise.
 Stop playing by pressing ctrl + C